Before beginning an on-site audit:

 - Make a plan.

-- Review previous audits and note any potential problem areas or items flagged for corrective action in a previous audit.
+- Review previous audits and note any potential problem areas or items flagged for corrective action.

 - Learn about the type of product produced here and how it is arranged by personnel and function if unfamiliar with the facility.

-Following the WHO-GMP Document Check List helps you understand the requirement during visits to premises.
+Using the WHO-GMP Document Checklist can help you understand the requirements during visits to the premises.

 - Site Master File.